dimax/dimax-scripts/CONTRIBUITING.md

 - NodeJS 8 or superior.
 - Yarn latest stable.

+### How to publish

+For contribuitors with publish permissions, follow this steps:

+1. `[One time only]` Login permanently into NPM with this command: `npm adduser`.
+It creates an NPM user if not exists.
+2. `yarn lerna publish [--npm-tag=next]`.

+**NOTE**: Use `--npm-tag=next` only for alpha/beta releases.

+If, for some reason, lerna fails, but the commit was made, do the following:

+1. Report the bug and copy the `lerna-debug.log` file.
+2. Try to publish with the command that lerna tried to do (it will be written in the `lerna-debug.log` file).
+If for some reason that fails too:
+  1. Add the console log to the issue.
+  2. Revert the commits made by lerna.

 ## Common lerna commands

 ### Add, update or remove a dependency from a package